1TusharSharma1/Expense-Manager/README.md

 ## Usage

-1. Sign in to your Expense Manager account or create a new account.
-2. Add your expenses by providing the necessary details such as date, description, and amount.
+1. Add your expenses by providing the necessary details such as date, description, and amount.
-3. View the monthly spending chart to visualize your spending patterns.
+2. View the monthly spending chart to visualize your spending patterns.
-4. Explore the expense data for different years to gain insights into your financial habits.
+3. Explore the expense data for different years to gain insights into your financial habits.

 ## Technologies